pranavan15/service-composition-own/README.md

         outReqPayloadAirline.Preference = airlinePreference;
         outReqAirline.setJsonPayload(outReqPayloadAirline);

-        // Send a post request to airline reservation service with appropriate payload and get the response inResAirline, _ = airlineReservationEP.post("/reserve", outReqAirline);
+        // Send a post request to airlineReservationService with appropriate payload and get the response inResAirline, _ = airlineReservationEP.post("/reserve", outReqAirline);

         // Get the reservation status